thecityny/20250624-mayoral-primary/readme.md

 # Data Source
-Data in `results` is based on unofficial election results scraped from the NYC Board of Elections, last updated at 12:33 a.m. on June 25, 2025.
+Data in `results.csv` is based on unofficial election results scraped from the NYC Board of Elections, last updated at 12:33 a.m. on June 25, 2025.

 Shapefiles for election districts and neighborhood tabulation areas (NTA) are from the city Department of City Planning.